node-modules/urllib/README.md

 - ***retryDelay*** Number - wait a delay(ms) between retries.
 - ***isRetry*** Function - determine whether retry, a response object as the first argument. it will retry when status >= 500 by default.
 Request error is not included.

+#### Warning

+It's not supported by using retry and writeStream, because the retry request can't stop the stream which is consuming.

 ## Proxy

 Support both `http` and `https` protocol.